 Voldemort himself provides an even better example.
 A lonely Woobie who just wants companionship and actually does get redeemed at the end.
 It helps that fans adore his Ho Yay filled (and later canon) relationship with Quirrel, and his manyfanservicescenes.

 The Monstergirl Encyclopedia has this in spades.
-Many male readers reading about a setting full of hot monster girlsthat all want to have sex with men find the concept quite enjoyable.
-This is ignoring that the monstergirls will generally rape any men they see and force them into a relationship, commonly using Mind Control powers or simply superior force to make them stay.
-The Demon Lord who is responsible for the current setup is a Well-Intentioned Extremist that wants to end a Vicious Cycle of humans and monsters constantly killing each other at the whims of the Chief God, but the only way she could think of to override the monster's instincts to kill humans was to turn them all into lustful women that could only reproduce with human men.
+Many male readers reading about a setting full of hot monster girlsthat all want to have sex with men find the concept quite enjoyable, ignoring that the monstergirls will generally rape any men they see and force them into a relationship, commonly using Mind Control powers or simply superior force to make them stay.
+The Demon Lord responsible for the current setup is a Well-Intentioned Extremist that wants to end a Vicious Cycle of humans and monsters constantly killing each other at the whims of the Chief God, but the only way she could think of to override the monster's instincts to kill humans was to turn them all into lustful women that could only reproduce with human men.
 She's also spreading demonic energy over the world, which transforms the landscape and and turns humans into Incubi if male and random monstergirls if female while also brainwashing them so they aren't bothered by it.
 In addition to this, she's willing to eagerly convert/brainwash races that were fairly peaceful towards humans to begin with to strengthen her own forces.
 The Chief God's resistance to this presents of a risk of extinction for all races, due to fact it means new men aren't being born of the constant monstergirl/human couples, though the Demon Lord is trying to prevent this.
 Many readers will, however, miss the whole brainwashing deal and simply consider the Demon Lord a hero

 To be fair, there are many readers who accept the corruption of the setting and still enjoy it for sake of the monster girls, and lately the ignoring part has become somewhat justified by the creator of the Monstergirl Encyclopedia who encourages readers to ignore parts they may find unpleasant for the sake of enjoying the setting anyway.
 But then there’s another group in the setting who gets the leather pants treatment; the Order.
 In canon, they’re a religious organization of zealots who spread lies and propaganda about the monsters, conduct invasion after invasion against states that have formed peaceful coexistence with the monsters, would attack and kill not only monsters, but any humans who would interact or even sympathize with them.
 The societies they control are rather poor places to live, where free-thinking, free-will, and creativity are suppressed and everyone is forced into very high-social standards and expectations on being “proper humans” which, while the concept has some admirable traits, is ultimately very flawed and disturbing.
 And then there’s the whole debacle of them blindly following the Chief God's orders to, whether they’re aware of it or not, to reinstate the world system back into its Vicious Cycle, an equilibrium that no one benefits from.
 Some readers who support them, however, outright ignore those parts and simply depict the Order as paragons of absolute goodness.